naksh-atra/fitapp/README.md

     pip install -e ".[dev]"
 - Run pytest locally before opening a PR
 - Streamlit CLI options (such as port or address) can help if local ports are busy
-- Added another branch on 06/10/25 called 'dev' to keep a track of daily iterations
 ---

 ### Notes